Mission-Critical Cloud Applications and Compliance

 Cyber vulnerabilities and risks continue to grow for businesses of all sizes.
 Modern-era companies need to be intelligence-driven and response-ready.

-Effectively integrating cloud and outsourced services through Managed Security Service Providers has become critical to a successful organization.
-Cyber threats and attacks continue to challenge governments and businesses around the world.
+Effectively integrating cloud and outsourced services through Managed Security Service Providers has become critical to the success of an organization.
+Cyber threats and attacks continue to challenge governments and businesses worldwide.

 Li Tech Solutions offers clients in Long Island and Brooklyn the mission-critical services every business needs to succeed.
-The phenomenal growth of Managed security service providers (MSSP), such as Li Tech Solutions, has the needed countermeasures to contain cyberattacks.
+The phenomenal growth of Managed security service providers (MSSPs), such as Li Tech Solutions, has led to the development of the necessary countermeasures to contain cyberattacks.

 How Data Compliance and Cybersecurity Differ

-When you run a business, compliance and cybersecurity are two essential factors.
+When you run a business, compliance and cybersecurity are essential.
 Both are equally important for the seamless operation of your business.
-While compliance helps your business stay within the limits of industry or government regulations, security protects the integrity of your business and sensitive data.
+While compliance helps your business stay within the limits of industry or government regulations, security protects your business’s integrity and sensitive data.

 It is worth noting that although security is a prime component of compliance, compliance does not equal security.
-This is because compliance does not consider the growing threat landscape and associated risks.
+This is because compliance does not account for the growing threat landscape and its associated risks.
 What it considers, however, is a set of pre-defined policies, procedures, controls, etc.

 If an audit concludes that these pre-defined elements are adequate and your business adheres to them, everything is considered “okay” from a compliance standpoint.
 However, you still may not be up to scratch from a security standpoint, which only goes to show that you can be compliant but still fall short on security.